pwr-Solaar/Solaar/docs/debian.md

 # Debian repository

-Solaar is now part of the [official debian repository](https://packages.debian.org/solaar), to install it on your debian machine, use the following command: `sudo apt install solaar`
+Solaar is now part of the [official Debian repository](https://packages.debian.org/solaar).
+To install it on your Debian machine, use the following command: `sudo apt install solaar`